keshav2k4/bank-website-spring-boot/README.md

 # bank-website-spring-boot
-I have created this app in group with another friend in which we have used spring boot and jsp servlet technology to code in order to develop an bank management website for transactions.
+developed this websiite  in group with another classmate  in which we have used spring boot and jsp  technology to code in order to develop an bank management website for bank .
+It is an very  website just to learn the concepts of spring boot and jsp with hands on database mangment of the diffrent components to learn everything that is  required .